 All good admins know that unless there is an exceptionally good reason to do otherwise, changes should be made in a sandbox environment.
 Especially if the changes are many and big, such as a lightning migration.

-So, this means that once you are satisfied with the solution you have built, and it has passed through testing (including UAT, if necessary), these changes will need to be deployed to production.
+So, this means that once you are satisfied with the solution you have built, and testing has passed through (including UAT, if necessary), these changes will need to be deployed to production.

 This final step is the cumulation of all your dedication and hard work, and there is the potential for many things and stuff to go wrong in the process.
 So, what should you do to ensure that everything goes swiftly?